vickz84259/firefox_history/README.md

 A **requirements.txt** file is provided in the case someone is using a different dependency manager.
 The requirements.txt file includes the dev dependencies.
-This section assumes that the user has created and activate a virtual environment using their preferred tool.
+This section assumes that the user has created and activated a virtual environment using their preferred tool.

 To use pip to install the dependencies, run: